 Hip flexor and quad stretch

 This stretch helps to release tight quads and stretches your hip flexors.
-You can intensify the stretch by contracting your glute muscle — aim to hold the stretch for 30 seconds during your cool down.
+You can intensify the stretch by squeezing your glute muscle — aim to hold the stretch for 20-30 seconds on each side.

-This stretch releases tight hamstrings and also stretches your calves.
-It’s a good stretch to use during an active recovery session or when you can lie down to stretch.
-You can intensify the stretch by looping a towel or a yoga strap around your foot and holding it.
+This stretch releases tight hamstrings and stretches your lower back.
+It’s a good stretch to use during an active recovery session and is easy to do anywhere!

 Hamstring and calves stretch